nangutv/sdk-example/README.md

 # nangu.TV SDK demo application

+## THIS APPLICATION IS NOT MAINTAINED ANYMORE
+This application works with @nangu/sdk version 0.2.12 only.
+An up-to-date version of this application is included inside [@nangu/sdk package](https://www.npmjs.com/package/@nangu/sdk) (starting from version 0.3.2).

 ## Configuration

 To make this app working, you need to set up configuration inside `src/configuration.js` file.
 Please ask nangu.TV if